gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 Schematics delivers Terraform as a Service.

 A sample `workspace-dev.json` file is provided with this example.
 This file creates resources in Frankfurt region in single zone.
 A multi zone sample file is available in multizone directory.
-#### Note: Values provided in `workspace-dev.json` are not real.
+#### Note: Variable values provided in `workspace-dev.json` are not real.
 Please replace the values of the variables as per your project requirement and don't commit the actual values.

 ```json
 ...